 How to Treat Heel Pain Naturally at Home?

-Ample rest: Most of the time, heel pain is caused by overwork or overstretching of foot ligaments.
-Enough rest may allow the affected areas to heal.
+Ample rest: Most of the times, heel pain is caused by overwork or overstretching of foot ligaments.
+Enough rest will allow the affected areas to heal.

-Stretching: Stretching the affected tendons and muscles increases blood flow toward them, which is a good way to treat pain.
+Stretching: Stretching the affected tendons and muscles increases blood flow towards them, which is a good way to treat pain.

-As suggested, home treatment can be helpful in heel pain.
-However, if the pain doesn't subside within two to three weeks, it is advised to call a doctor immediately if you experience the following symptoms:
+As suggested, home treatment can be helpful in treating heel pain.
+However, if the pain doesn't subside within two weeks, it is advised to make an appointment with a Podiatrist in Calgary immediately if you experience the following symptoms:

 Severe or sudden pain